SciRooPlot/SciRooPlot/docs/slides/slides.typ

       - One- and two-dimensional profiles can be created analogously from multidimensional histograms.

-      - The same functionality is available for numerator and denomianator of ratios.
+      - The same functionality is available for numerator and denominator of ratios.
     ],
     [
       #code-block(